o3de/community/process-docs-and-markdown/github-markdown.md

 Your Markdown does't have to be pretty.

 There must be at least 3 dashes separating each header cell.
-The outer pipes (`|`) are optional, and you don't need to make the table columns line up prettily.
+The outer pipes (`|`) are optional, and you don't need to make the table columns line up perfect.

 ```markdown
 Less | Pretty | Markdown